madmurphy/libconfini/MANUAL.md

 most part of INI dialects has been implemented within it.

-Especially in **Microsoft Windows** a more radical syntax variation found its way into INI files: the use of semicolon, instead of new lines, as delimiter between nodes, as in the following example:
+Especially in **Microsoft Windows** a more radical syntax variation found its way into INI files: the use of semicolons, instead of new lines, as delimiter between nodes, as in the following example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}